What actually happened in PNB scam? Let’s start with the concept.

 That’s what is supposed to happen.
 But in reality, things went a little berserk, it seems.

-prednisone buy from uk The Reality: A Bit of a Ponzi
+The Reality: A Bit of a Ponzi

 NM might not pay back at all.
 NM might use the money to speculate in the markets.
 Or do something else.